srneha24/BugTracker/bug-tracker-backend/README.md

 	c.JSON(http.StatusOK, data)
 }
 ```
-The [response.go](conf/response.go) file contains five standard response methods _(Success, SuccessWithMessage, BadRequest, BadRequestWithMessage, ValidationError)_, in case the developer wishes to not state the response status code every time they write a response.
+The [response.go](conf/response.go) file contains some standard response methods, such as `Success`, `BadRequest`, `ValidationError` and so on, in case the developer wishes to not state the response status code every time they write a response.
 They can be used to as follows -

 ```go
 // Handler that uses enhanced context (bypasses middleware wrapping)